artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	include(Magentotutorial/Weblog/Model/Blogpost.php) [function.include]: failed to open stream: No such file or directory

 Magento is trying to __autoload include this Model, but can't find the file.
 Let's create it!
-Create the following class at the following location
+Create the following class at the following location: `app/code/local/Magentotutorial/Weblog/Model/Blogpost.php`:

-	File: app/code/local/Magentotutorial/Weblog/Model/Blogpost.php

 <!-- language: lang-php -->